bracketcode-applications/roni-ai/README.md

 # Roni a.i.
-This a sample HTML + CSS webpage generated with the help of AI.
-Both code and header image were generated with AI, with minor adjustments to integrate together.
+This a basic HTML + CSS responsive webpage generated with the help of AI.
+Both code and header image were generated with AI with minor code adjustments.
+Enjoy!

 ### Technical Definitions
 | | |